White Tulips never cease to decorate your garden, boasting meanings and symbols including purity, innocence, forgiveness, and respect.

 Catherina is a lovely white Single Late Tulip cultivar.

 The plant grows tall with creamy white blooms and appears lovely in landscaping projects for parks and gardens.

-Similarly, the tallest category of Tulips, Single Late Tulip bulbs, has exquisite big flower heads on long stems.
-Their height varies between 22 and 28 inches.
+The tallest category of Tulips has exquisite big flower heads on long stems.

-If you live somewhere with a lot of sunlight, make sure they have some shade so the petals don’t burn.
+If you live somewhere with a lot of sunlight, ensure they have some shade so the petals don’t burn.

-Catherina, which blooms in the late spring, makes excellent cut flowers and border plants.
+Catherina blooms in the late spring and makes excellent cut flowers and border plants.